Q. How can I find out more information about transferring to UCSB or transfer admission requirements?

 Q. When should I talk to my major advisor or college advisor?

-A. See the following chart for information regarding meeting with College of Letters and Science academic advisors versus department undergraduate major advisors.
+A. See the following chart for information regarding meeting with College advisors versus department undergraduate major advisors.

 Q. How do I change my major?